-FEATURE DESCRIPTION 10 1 Gbps data ports (5) Five integrated 10/100/1000 Mbps Base-T NIC connectors 11 Appliance ID button / appliance status indicator Not supported by Deep Discovery Inspector 12 iDRAC port Connects to a dedicated management port on an iDRAC card 13 RS-232 serial connector Connects to the serial port of a computer with an RS-232 type connection to perform preconfiguration 14 Video connector Connects a VGA display to the appliance 15 USB connectors (2) Connects USB devices (for example, keyboard or mouse) to the appliance 16 Management port Connects to a management network for communication and interaction with other products and services 17 Power supply connectors (2) Two 750-watt (4200) or 1100-watt (9200) hot-plug power supply units (see your device labels for wattage): • Main power supply • Backup power supply Note "Hot-plug" refers to the ability to replace the power supply while the appliance is running.
+FEATURE DESCRIPTION 8 Management port Connects to a management network for communication and interaction with other products and services 9 iDRAC port Connects to a dedicated management port on an iDRAC card 10 1 Gbps data ports (5) Integrated 10/100/1000 Mbps Base-T NIC connectors 11 10/25 Gbps data ports (4) 10/25 Gbps NIC connectors 12 USB connectors (2) Allows you to connect USB devices to the appliance 13 Video connector Allows you to connect a VGA display to the appliance 14 Power supply connectors (2) Two hot-plug power supply units: Main power supply Backup power supply "Hot-plug" refers to the ability to replace the power supply while the appliance is running.
 Deep Discovery Inspector automatically and safely recognizes the change without operational interruption or risk.
-Use the power cord included in the package (for details, see Package Contents on page 2-2).
+For information about the wattage of the power supplies, check the appliance's labels.
+Use the power cord included in the package (for details, see Package contents on page 2-2).
+15 Appliance ID button / appliance status indicator Not supported by Deep Discovery Inspector